Pheonnexx/hagura/_posts/2017-01-13-example2-helpme-app.md

 I have started developing functionality to allow the user to add a contact.
 Currently, it takes in their information but does not save it to a database.
 The changes that I have planned will see this data added to a database, probably using Postgres.

- In order to provide a working demonstration, I will be bringing my Amazon Alexa unit into the presentation..
+ In order to provide a working demonstration, I will be bringing my Amazon Alexa unit into the presentation.